sveltejs/kit/documentation/docs/20-core-concepts/40-page-options.md

 > If your entire app is suitable for prerendering, you can use [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static), which will output files suitable for use with any static webserver.

 The prerenderer will start at the root of your app and generate files for any prerenderable pages or `+server.js` routes it finds.
 Each page is scanned for `<a>` elements that point to other pages that are candidates for prerendering — because of this, you generally don't need to specify which pages should be accessed.
-If you _do_ need to specify which pages should be accessed by the prerenderer, you can do so with the `entries` option in the [prerender configuration](configuration#prerender).
+If you _do_ need to specify which pages should be accessed by the prerenderer, you can do so with the `entries` option in the [prerender configuration](configuration#prerender), or by exporting an entry generator from your dynamic route.

 While prerendering, the value of `building` imported from [`$app/environment`](modules#$app-environment) will be `true`.